 We owe a big thank you to Janet for organising such an interesting, varied and informative walk!

 Friday 26th August, 2022, Millenium Wood, Braid Burn & Braid Hills.
-By Laura Bird, co-ordinator
+By Laura Bird, walk co-ordinator

 A drizzly afternoon punctuated by downpours caused most of the walkers to phone or text me trying to call off our ‘pop-up’ Blackford and Braid walk.
 Fortunately most were persuaded (or strong-armed) to persevere and six of us convened in the Observatory car park with waterproof boots, jackets and brollies.